0xpetern/0xpetern-web3-security/README.md

 - [Competitive Audits](https://github.com/0xpetern/0xpetern-web3-security/main/README.md#competitive-audits)

 # About Me
 I am 0xpetern (Peter Ndukwo), a result-driven Web3 Security Researcher focused on making the Web3 ecosystem safe.
+I have over thirty (30) contest wins.
 Results so far includes multiple wins on Sherlock, 1st in Mach Finance (2024, Sherlock), top 10 in a $200k ZetaChain contest (Sherlock), and 5th in a $200k Chainlink Rewards contest (Code4rena).
 I'm developing new strategies to improve the efficiency of security audits.
 I'm proficient in Go, Move, Solidity & Rust.

 For private audit or consulting requests, please reach out to me via:
 - Twitter `@0xpetern`